 Reviewing Proposals Calling for Military Actions

 The WRB received many suggestions for relief and rescue from various foreign and domestic organizations as well as from concerned US citizens.
 Some proposals called for specific Allied military actions to halt or slow the mass murder of Europe's Jews.
-These included urging the underground resistance movements in German-occupied Europe to rescue Jews, arming Jews for self-defense against the Germans and their allies and collaborators, hiding Jews or smuggling them out to safety, bombing the rail lines leading from Hungary to the Auschwitz-Birkenau killing center, and destroying the gas chambers at Auschwitz-Birkenau by either aerial bombardment or ground attacks by the Polish underground or Allied paratroopers.
+These included urging the underground resistance movements in German-occupied Europe to rescue Jews, arming Jews for self-defense against the Germans and their allies and collaborators, hiding Jews or smuggling them out to safety, bombing the rail lines leading from Hungary to the Auschwitz-Birkenau killing center, and destroying the gas chambers at Auschwitz-Birkenau, or the entire camp, by either aerial bombardment or ground attacks by the Polish underground or Allied paratroopers.

 On November 8, 1944, WRB director John Pehle, after reading the translated eyewitness reports of the killings in Auschwitz, overcame his initial qualms and strongly urged the US War Department to have the gas chambers bombed.
-Just six days earlier, on November 2, on orders of Reichsführer-SS (SS chief) Heinrich Himmler the gassing facilities at Auschwitz-Birkenau were used for the last time.
-After reviewing Pehle's proposal, the War Department responded that the plan was not feasible and would divert Allied strategic air forces from vital military targets, arguing that the best way to save lives at Auschwitz would be to defeat Nazi Germany as quickly as possible.
+Just six days earlier, on November 2, on orders of SS chief Heinrich Himmler the gassing facilities at Auschwitz-Birkenau were used for the last time.
+After reviewing Pehle's proposal, the War Department again responded that the plan was not feasible and would divert Allied strategic air forces from vital military targets, arguing that the best way to save lives at Auschwitz would be to defeat Nazi Germany as quickly as possible.

-Reliable data is unavailable, however, as much of the WRB's work involved facilitating the relief and rescue efforts of other organizations.
 In the WRB's final report, written in September 1945, the staff wrote that “the accomplishments of the Board cannot be evaluated in terms of exact statistics, but it is clear, however, that hundreds of thousands of persons as well as the tens of thousands who were rescued through activities organized by the Board, continued to live and resist as a result of its vigorous and unremitting efforts.”

 The War Refugee Board was a significant attempt to rescue and relieve Jews and other endangered people under German occupation.
 Though not created until 1944, the establishment of the WRB provided a clear and coherent US rescue policy.
-Many, including John Pehle (the board's first director), referred to the accomplishments of the WRB as “little and late.”
+After the war, many, including John Pehle (the board's first director), referred to the accomplishments of the WRB as “little and late.”
 The establishment of the WRB was late, and there is no way to know how many lives might have been saved had it been created earlier.
 But for those the WRB did save, and for the thousands aided through the relief work the WRB facilitated, the efforts cannot be characterized as “little.”